Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 760 should be a bit faster than the Radeon HD 6950 2GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 760 should be 20% faster than the Radeon HD 6950 2GB overall, because of its higher data rate. (explain)

-Texel RateThe Geforce GTX 760 should be quite a bit (about 34%) faster with regards to texture filtering than the Radeon HD 6950 2GB. (explain)
+Texel RateThe Geforce GTX 760 is quite a bit (about 34%) faster with regards to texture filtering than the Radeon HD 6950 2GB. (explain)

-Pixel RateThe Geforce GTX 760 is quite a bit (approximately 23%) more effective at anti-aliasing than the Radeon HD 6950 2GB, and also should be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Geforce GTX 760 is much (more or less 23%) more effective at anti-aliasing than the Radeon HD 6950 2GB, and will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison